localgovdrupal/localgov/README.md

 ## Supported branches

-We are actively supporting and developing the 2.x branch.
+We are actively supporting and developing the 2.x branch for Drupal 9.

 The 1.x branch is no longer actively supported and not recommended for new sites.